Simeon-Krastev/NLP/Food_Review_Sentiment/README.md

   "NoAns_total": 5945
 }
 ```
 The implementation for this pre-trained model can be found in BERT_SQuAD_Model.py.
 A sliding window approach was used to deal with inputs tokenized into more than 512 tokens, as BERT cannot handle longer inputs than this.
-A custom implementation of a (BERT-based) question-answering model with the capacity to detect unanswerable questions can be found in Task 3.
+A custom implementation of a (BERT-based) question-answering model with the capacity to detect unanswerable questions can be found in the section "Design Implementation".

 ## Unanswerable Question Detection
 ### Hypothesis